RMS Majestic (1914): Conception and construction

-Early history
+World War I and cession to Britain

-After launch, fitting out of Bismarck proceeded until the start of the First World War in August 1914, when it slowed and substantive work on the vessel stopped altogether.
+After launch, the fitting out of Bismarck proceeded until the start of World War I in August 1914, when it slowed and substantive work on the vessel stopped altogether.
 Other than maintenance work, not much more work was done on the vessel, as naval priorities occupied the ship yard until 1918.
 By the time the war was over, the funnels had still not been erected.
 During the war, brass and copper components were scavenged from the Bismarck for munitions.
 After being ceded to Britain under the terms of the Treaty of Versailles, the as-yet uncompleted ship was purchased jointly by the White Star and Cunard Lines, together with Imperator.
 Construction of the ship resumed after the end of World War I. Bismarck was ostensibly a replacement for the pre-war 48,000-ton Olympic-class ocean liner Britannic which was lost after hitting a mine in the Aegean in 1916, while the Imperator went to Cunard and became the RMS Berengaria, a replacement for the Lusitania which had been sunk by a German U-boat in 1915.

+Completion

-After Bismarck was handed to the White Star Line, a team of engineers were sent by Harland and Wolff, White Star's shipbuilders, to supervise completion of the vessel and gather experience on her operation.
-Two thousand workers were mobilized on the vessel, which underwent some modifications.
+After Bismarck was sold to the White Star Line, a team of engineers were sent by Harland and Wolff, White Star's shipbuilders, to supervise completion of the ship and gather experience on her operation.
+Two thousand workers were mobilized on the ship, which ended up undergoing some modifications.
 The company requested to modify its original propulsion (powered by coal-burning boilers) to consume fuel oil instead, which was more economical.
-On 5 October 1920, the as-yet uncompleted Bismarck was damaged by fire whilst fitting out at the shipyard and badly damaged.
-At the time of the fire substantial progress had been made on the vessel and sabotage by shipyard workers was suspected.
+On 5 October 1920, the as-yet uncompleted Bismarck was badly damaged by fire while fitting out at the shipyard.
+At the time of the fire, substantial progress had been made on the ship and sabotage by shipyard workers was suspected.
 A number of other German liners that were due to be handed over were also damaged by fire.
 In February 1921, the assignment of the ship to the White Star was confirmed, and its name was quickly announced: Majestic, in reference to a previous liner of the same name.
 The ship's funnels were installed in late May and early June 1921, then work focused on the interiors.
 Here too, important changes were made with regard to the distribution of passengers.
 To adapt to a curtailment of migration, the fourth class was abolished, and the ship was decided to carry less than 1,000 emigrants and a total of just over 2,000 passengers, far from the 4,000 of the capacity of the Imperator.